mohamuhsin/secret-message/README.md

 # Secret Message
-Using array methods, you will transform an array of strings into a secret message!
+Using array methods, you will transform an array of strings below into a secret message!

 # Tasks